tassyk/security/Security-Tools.md

 - [Cuckoo Sandbox](https://cuckoosandbox.org/) : Cuckoo Sandbox is free software that automated the task of analyzing any malicious file under Windows, macOS, Linux, and Android.
 - [Cuckoo CERT](https://cuckoo.cert.ee/) : Online Sandbox for malwares IoC analysis
 - [Any Run](https://any.run/) : Malware hunting with live access to the heart of an incident
+- [Intezer Analyze (Community Edition)](https://analyze.intezer.com/) : Quickly analyze files and devices to immediately understand the What, Who, & How of a potential cyber incident.
+- [IRIS-H Digital Forensics](https://iris-h.services/pages/dashboard#/pages/dashboard) : IRIS-H is an online digital forensics tool that performs automated static analysis of files stored in a directory-based or strictly structured formats
 - [Inquest Labs](https://labs.inquest.net/) : The InQuest platform provides high-throughput Deep File Inspection (DFI) for threat and data leakage prevention, detection, and hunting.
 - [Rshipp Awesome malware analysis](https://github.com/rshipp/awesome-malware-analysis) : Collection of malwares analysis and détection tools
 - [Infosec CERT-PA Analyzer](https://infosec.cert-pa.it/analyze/search.html)